 Tricking an iris scanner

-For iris scanners, all it takes is taking a photo with a cheap camera in night mode, print the iris on paper, and then put a wet contact lens to mimic the roundness of the human eye, and that’s it.
+For some iris scanners, all it takes is taking a photo with a cheap camera in night mode, print the iris on paper, and then putting a wet contact lens to mimic the roundness of the human eye.

 Hacking the biometric sensor and stealing the data